abhinav-12cc/Dudeapp/README.md

-# CodeSync - Video Calling Interview Platform
+# DudeApp - Video Calling Interview Platform

-CodeSync is a modern, feature-rich platform designed for conducting technical interviews with integrated video calling and real-time coding capabilities.
+DudeApp is a modern, feature-rich platform designed for conducting technical interviews with integrated video calling and real-time coding capabilities.
 It provides a seamless experience for both interviewers and candidates.

 ![Demo App](/public/screenshot-for-readme.png)